Digital Twin of the Balearics: An Opportunity for Mallorca — if the Island Makes the Rules

 What authorities and developers hope for

 The ideas are tempting: test new bus lines virtually first, see how a hot summer strains the water supply, plan collection routes more efficiently.
 Such simulations can make decisions more informed, faster and less risky.
 In the offices at Parc Bit developers can be heard laughing softly in anticipation: jobs in data analysis, modeling and operations could emerge.
-Small companies hope they won't be overrun by large corporations but will get real shares in the project.
+Small companies hope they won't be overrun by large corporations but will get real shares in the project; this builds on initiatives such as Mallorca presenting an AI-supported sustainable travel system at the World Travel Market.

 The decisive question: who owns the data?